 About Us

-CWUHA was set up in 1995 by CWU local and regional union officials in response to an appeal from trade unionists living in War-torn Bosnia, in particular the town of Tuzla.
-The first convoy arrived in Tuzla in July 1995.
-The determination to deliver the aid directly to those who needed it most, cutting out the risk of it falling into the hands of self-interest middlemen, set the agenda for every CWUHA convoy that was to follow.
+Communication Workers Union Humanitarian Aid (CWUHA) is a registered trade union charitable organisation that operates mainly in Eastern Europe, in the UK and Tanzania.
+CWUHA was set up in 1995 by CWU Telecom and Postal Union Officials in response to an appeal from trade unionists living in War torn Bosnia, in particular the town of Tuzla.
+The first humanitarian aid convoy arrived in Tuzla in July 1995.
+The determination to deliver the aid direct to those who needed it most, cutting out the risk of it falling into the hands of self-interest middlemen, set the agenda for every CWUHA convoy that was to follow.

-In addition to convoys, CWUHA has funded renovations including Social Assistance to Foster & Adoption Centres, a playground area at a hospital that cares for children with disabilities and a Centre for Street Children in Moldova.
+In addition to convoys CWUHA has funded renovations including Social Assistance to Foster & Adoption Centres, a playground area at a hospital that cares for children with disabilities and a Centre for Street Children in Moldova.
 All these projects kept children off the streets and away from harm.

 WORK IN THE UK

-Though the majority of our work has been focused on other countries CWUHA has raised and donated thousands of pounds to many good causes in the UK, including hospices, a holiday home for children with life-threatening illnesses, family domestic abuse refuge centres, communities and food banks that help feed disadvantaged families.
+Though the majority of our work has been focused on other countries CWUHA has raised and donated thousands of pounds to many good causes in the UK, including hospices, a holiday home for children with life threatening illnesses, family domestic abuse refuge centres, communities and foodbanks that help feed disadvantaged families.

 CWUHA has also helped fund specialised operations and equipment for children in the UK and donated thousands of pounds to help families impacted by the floods in Cumbria.